JRSaunders/ShardMatrix/README.md

 This is where you define your database connections, credentials, and what table groups and geos the node maybe using.

-Nodes can extended and added to as you go.
+Nodes can be extended and added to as you go.

 Node names must remain the same though as must the table groups they correspond to.